BlockFutureTech/kortho-docs/en-us/intro.md

 - Average block interval: 3s

 ## Consensus Mechanism
-HPoS consensus mechanism: it has the characteristics of low transaction cost, low transaction delay, and high transaction concurrency.
+KBFT consensus mechanism: it has the characteristics of low transaction cost, low transaction delay, and high transaction concurrency.

 The maximum number of validators supported is 21.